ankur512512/devops-springboot/README.md

 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```

-Carefully copy the password (make sure you don't leave behing any special chars in suffix) and use it in the UI.
-So, our credentials are:
+Carefully copy the password *(make sure you don't leave behind any special chars in suffix)* and use it in the UI.
+Once again, our credentials will be:

 ```
 User: admin